Barry M. Gough: Teaching and consulting

 Gough returned to Victoria High School as teaching staff, before becoming a Lecturer at Western Washington University in Bellingham, Washington, and co-director of the Center for Pacific Northwest Studies.
 He worked in the Department of History at Wilfrid Laurier University, in Waterloo, Ontario, from 1972 to 2004.
 Gough was appointed Associate Professor before being promoted to Professor, later earning the title University Research Professor.
 He was the founding coordinator of Canadian Studies at Laurier and served as coordinator of Interdisciplinary Studies and Assistant Dean of Arts.
 The material in a series of public lectures he organized was published with his introduction as In Search of the Visible Past.

 In 1985, Gough was asked to prepare a historical legal claims dossier for the Tribal Council of the Nuu-Chah-Nulth in the Meares Island case (Moses Martin et al. v H.M. the Queen).
 In 2005, he was asked to prepare materials on the Alaska inland waters case, Alaska v the United States of America (2005), on behalf of the U.S. Department of Justice.

 Gough's Great Lakes shipwreck research led to involvement with HMCS Haida as the ship's official historian.
 Gough was advisory editor to Macmillan Publishing for World Explorers and Discoverers (1992) and was editor-in-chief of the magazine American Neptune based at the Peabody Essex Museum in Massachusetts (1997–2003).

-At his retirement from Wilfred Laurier University after 33 years, Gough was appointed Professor Emeritus.
+At his retirement from Wilfrid Laurier University after 33 years, Gough was appointed Professor Emeritus.